JaninaWibker/auth/documentation/index.md

 - returnes JWT (`$.token`)
 - returnes Refresh-Token (`$.refreshToken`)
 - may soon require some kind of 2fa verification code

+If no Device ID is sent (`Device-Id` custom header) then a Device ID is generated and assigned which should then be used on subsequent calls.

 #### Login (use Refresh-Token)